Radio spectrum: ITU

 As a matter of convention, the ITU divides the radio spectrum into 12 bands, each beginning at a wavelength which is a power of ten (10n) metres, with corresponding frequency of 3×108−n hertz, and each covering a decade of frequency or wavelength.
 Each of these bands has a traditional name.
 For example, the term high frequency (HF) designates the wavelength range from 100 to 10 metres, corresponding to a frequency range of 3 to 30 MHz.
 This is just a symbol and is not related to allocation; the ITU further divides each band into subbands allocated to different services.
 Above 300 GHz, the absorption of electromagnetic radiation by Earth's atmosphere is so great that the atmosphere is effectively opaque, until it becomes transparent again in the near-infrared and optical window frequency ranges.

 These ITU radio bands are defined in the ITU Radio Regulations.
 Article 2, provision No. 2.1 states that "the radio spectrum shall be subdivided into nine frequency bands, which shall be designated by progressive whole numbers in accordance with the following table".

 The table originated with a recommendation of the fourth CCIR meeting, held in Bucharest in 1937, and was approved by the International Radio Conference held at Atlantic City, NJ in 1947.
 The idea to give each band a number, in which the number is the logarithm of the approximate geometric mean of the upper and lower band limits in Hz, originated with B. C. Fleming-Williams, who suggested it in a letter to the editor of Wireless Engineer in 1942.
 For example, the approximate geometric mean of band 7 is 10 MHz, or 107 Hz.

+The band name "tremendously low frequency" (TLF) has been used for frequency and wavelength of 1–3 Hz | 300,000–100,000 km (1000 Mm), but the term has not been defined by the ITU.

 IEEE radar bands

 Frequency bands in the microwave range are designated by letters.
 This convention began around World War II with military designations for frequencies used in radar, which was the first application of microwaves.
-Unfortunately, there are several incompatible naming systems for microwave bands, and even within a given system the exact frequency range designated by a letter may vary somewhat between different application areas.
+There are several incompatible naming systems for microwave bands, and even within a given system the exact frequency range designated by a letter may vary somewhat between different application areas.
 One widely used standard is the IEEE radar bands established by the US Institute of Electrical and Electronics Engineers.